Finance

 • Test the viability of a new business or initiative by modelling it.

-• Check that you will have enough cash to pay your employees and suppliers as well as meet your operational expenditures.
+• Check that you will have enough cash to pay your employees and suppliers and meet your operational expenditures.

 • Anticipate cash deficits and either plan your activities or obtain financing to fill the shortage.